More than 2,400 volunteers from across Scotland signed up to work with us as part of the Experience Panels.

 We will make sure that you are comfortable taking part and we recognise that you might need some extra support to be involved.
 We want to make taking part as easy as possible for everyone involved.

-How you will participate will vary depending on the activity.
+How you participate will vary depending on the activity.
 Activities can be carried out face-to-face, on the phone, by post and online.

-We will always provide information in advance.
+We always provide information in advance.
 If you are asked to meet to discuss something in person, we will cover your expenses and provide any other support that you require to participate.

-Research reports will be published as a part of this work, however, information will never be in a form that can reveal your identity.
-A copy of the Privacy Impact Assessment for this project is available for you to look at.
+Research reports are published as a part of this work, however, information will never be in a form that can reveal your identity.
+A copy of the Data Protection Impact Assessment for this project is available for you to look at.

 Leaving the Experience Panels